romanonly/romankazinnik_blog/distributed/model_gs_mpi/README.md

-Distributed modeling: synchronous vs. asynchronous
+Distributed modeling: all-reduce vs. ring-reduce

-Sync example
+All-reduce original example
 Originally published in https://github.com/alexal1/MPI-Gauss-Seidel, I needed to fix some bugs to makes it to converge.